The Coven-Meyerowitz tiling conditions for 3 odd prime factors: Resolving diagonal boxes

 \begin{proof} Suppose that $x\in \Lambda\setminus A$ and $A_x\subset \ell_k(x)$.
 By Lemma \ref{1dim_sat-cor}, the pair $(A,B)$ has a (1,2)-cofibered structure in the $p_k$ direction.
 By Lemma \ref{fibershift}, the cofiber in $A\setminus\Lambda$ can be shifted to a fiber in $\Lambda$ rooted at $x$.
 This yields a new tiling $A'\oplus B=\ZZ_M$, T2-equivalent to $A\oplus B=\ZZ_M$, such that $A'\cap\Lambda$ contains both the diagonal boxes $\{a_0\}\cup (I\times J\times K)$ and the added $M$-fiber.
 In light of (\ref{db-e1000}), we can apply Corollary \ref{db+fiber} to conclude the proof. \end{proof}

 \begin{lemma} Assume (DB2).
 If $(A\cap\Lambda)\setminus(\{a_0\}\cup (I\times J\times K))\neq\emptyset$, then the tiling $A\oplus B=\ZZ_M$ is T2-equivalent to $\Lambda\oplus B=\ZZ_M$. \end{lemma}

-\begin{proof} Observe first that if $A\cap\Lambda$ contains a flat corner in the sense of Lemma \ref{flatcorner}, then this is sufficient to prove our conclusion.
-Indeed, Lemma \ref{flatcorner} implies then that the point $x\not\in A$ in the flat corner configuration satisfies the assumptions of Lemma \ref{db2-lemma0}, which we then apply.
+\begin{proof} Observe first that if $A\cap\Lambda$ contains a flat corner configuration in the sense of Lemma \ref{flatcorner}, then the conclusion holds.
+Indeed, Lemma \ref{flatcorner} implies that the point $x\not\in A$ in the flat corner configuration satisfies the assumptions of Lemma \ref{db2-lemma0}, which we then apply.